7 Best Cant Hooks & Peavey – Reviews & Top Picks 2022

 The steel grab handle allows you to grab logs between 3 and 15.5 inches in diameter.
 The rubber handle has been designed to offer grip and support and to ensure that the tool is comfortable to use even for heavier logs.
 The A-frame design allows you to pick logs up to 11 inchesoff the ground so that you can safely chainsaw through, without the fear of sawing into the ground and suffering kickback.
 If not required, the log stand can be removed, leaving you with a standard Cant Hook design.

 The Felled Steel Timberjack is affordably priced and aimed at regular home users.
 It will not withstand regular and heavy-duty use so it is ideal for cutting and managing firewood, but not suitable for commercial tree felling.
+Despite this, we think it is the best cant hook available this year.

 2. Ironton Wooden Handle Cant Hook – Best Value